 This reef is in the shape of a horseshoe with three extensive moorings for reef pontoon operators.

-Snorkelers and scuba divers will find Staghorn, finger, mushroom and honeycomb coral at Moore Reef.
+Snorkelers and scuba divers will find Staghorn, finger, mushroom and honeycomb coral.

 Some of the coral bommies along this site offer great swim-throughs.

 Small marine life includes nudibranchs, damselfish crabs and worms.
 While amongst the soft corals, you may see butterflyfish, damselfish and emperor angelfish.
 Night divers will be excited to find grey Reef sharks and whitetip reef sharks.

 Keep an eye out for Green sea turtles and Napolean Maori wrasse at this Great Barrier Reef location.

 How to visit

 Several reef operators visit this site, including Sunlover Reef Cruises, Great Adventures and Silverswift.